haydenac11/572-Project/README.md

 hayden_plotting.ipynb and copy_plotting should be treated as the final versions of the code, as this is were all of the data, figures, statistics for the final iteration have come from.

-hayden_plotting.ipynb in particular contains a huge amount of irrelevant graphs that were made for deeper understanding the network that do not necessarily align with anything in the paper.
+hayden_plotting.ipynb in particular contains a huge amount of irrelevant graphs that were made for deeper understanding of the network that do not necessarily align with anything in the paper.